Kurash1/PF2RandomEncounterGenerator/README.md

 # BUILD

 Standard building process for C# applications, but you will need to manually export the Creature list you'd like to use from Archives of Nethys.
+It should be in CSV format, named table-data.csv, and should reside next to the executable.

 the following fields are used by the generator